 As you might expect, most of your time necessarily should be spent resuming your day-to-day operations.
 Tapping into your Extra Expense coverage will allow you to meet both your payroll and contractual obligations to your customers.
 Commit yourself to the right industrial complex adjustment claims partner to handle all of the red tape that your insurance company is sure to put you through (but is counterproductive to meeting your ongoing business responsibilities).

-Your adjustment claims processor should be able to analyze your insurance policy in order to identify the beneficial portions.
-A good claims processing partner will also be able to inform you of any “soft spots” in your policy so that you can potentially move some of your damaged property to other areas within your policy that provide sufficient limits of coverage.
-However, reorganizing some of your damages into other parts of your policy requires a partner who understands the language of insurance policies and how to negotiate with insurance companies.
+A public adjuster experienced in large commercial losses should be able to analyze your insurance policy in order to identify the beneficial coverages built into my commercial policies.
+A good one will also be able to inform you of any “soft spots” in your policy so that you can potentially move some of your damaged property to other areas within your policy that provide sufficient limits of coverage.
+A veteran public adjuster will know how to properly package your claim so that you maximize your final settlement.

 Negotiating with Your Insurance Company

 You may be entitled to any number of benefits within your insurance policy.
 Part of negotiating with your insurance company is prioritizing these features in order to facilitate the return of your company to normal productivity.
 The other part is getting the insurance company to start cutting you some checks immediately.
 Cash is the oxygen that keeps a business from having a near-death experience after a catastrophe strikes.
 A seasoned public adjuster can immediately begin to negotiate with your insurance company to acquire necessary funds you need to begin to employ these assets in your business and maintain operations.

 Having your own skilled claims adjuster will help you organize your claim in such a way that if you needed to consider legal action you would have in your possession a well-documented file to give to your attorney.